-To print from a personal laptop in the library, you may need to download and install the appropriate printer drivers: click here for the page where the drivers can be downloaded.
+To print from a personal laptop in the library, you may need to download and install the appropriate printer drivers.
+Click here to download drivers (MyMeredith login required).

 The top floor of the library is dedicated to quiet study.
 Conversation is permitted on that floor as long as it is brief and quiet enough to not disturb students in the area.
 There is also a silent study room (115) on the top floor next to the stairwell where no conversation or sound is permitted.